Thanks for visiting my site. If hiking and camping in Greenland might appeal to you, I hope you find something interesting here.

 This site is mainly to share something of my passion for spending time in West Greenland…a place not on most people’s holiday destinations lists!
 At this point in time, I’m not intending to create and publish an A to Z of everything you need to know to go out there or to provide a hiker’s blueprint for a visit.
 There are plenty of first-time experience Arctic Circle Trail (ACT) blogs and other sources available for taking that trail on…I’m not sure there’s much point in my adding yet another!
 This site is more for sharing something of my personal experiences out there in that arctic wilderness and why it calls me back time and again.
 It’s partly for myself, to properly document my visits and do them some justice on record but maybe there’s something more than facts and metrics here for people thinking of going out there, for people just interested in getting some sense of what it would be like to hike in West Greenland…and maybe for folks who would love to do this but simply never will for various reasons?
 Several of my Twitter friends have encouraged me to document more context and depth to go with the more than a thousand photographs I have shared on Twitter over the years.
 So this site is my attempt to do that.
 It is a work in progress…!

 More people than ever are now completing the official 100 mile Arctic Circle Trail (ACT) in West Greenland.
-I have done that trail and I still use some of it these days but the ACT would by now be a ‘routine’ Greenland hike to me.
+I have done that trail (in summer and in winter) and I still use some of it these days but the ACT would by now be a ‘routine’ Greenland hike to me.
 Having become very familiar with the region over so many visits, I much prefer something more challenging than a marked, well used trail and I spend much of my time wandering much further afield over a fairly large area.
 I have now hiked alone several times from Sisimiut at the coast towards the ice sheet in the east on a route of my own plotting and far from everyone else.
 That has been a very special solitary experience over a number of years that has seen me develop an extremely deep and personal fondness for that landscape.

 My Greenland content is based on several visits I have made out there starting in 2006, so here’s…